 SafePlace (English and Español) – exists to end rape, sexual abuse and domestic violence, Austin, TX.

-Sexual Assault Legal Services & Assistance (English and Español) – was established to provide free, confidential legal assistance to all survivors of sexual violence throughout Texas.
+Sexual Assault Legal Services & Assistance (English and Español) – established to provide free, confidential legal assistance to all survivors of sexual violence throughout Texas.
 SALSA is a project of the Texas Association Against Sexual Assault and the Texas Legal Services Center.
 Our combined experience providing free legal services and supporting sexual assault victims throughout the state make SALSA uniquely qualified to provide you with the best legal assistance available.
 We firmly believe you have the right to make your own decisions, and we are eager to hear how we can assist you.
-When you are ready, contact us at 1-888-343-4414, Monday-Friday 8am-5pm, Houston, TX.
-Read the opening news release.
+When you are ready, contact us at 1-888-343-4414, Monday-Friday 8 am-5 pm, Houston, TX.
+Read opening news release.

-Texas Advocacy Project (formerly known as Women's Advocacy Project) – a statewide nonprofit legal organization that promotes access to justice for Texas women and children in need.
+Texas Advocacy Project (formerly Women's Advocacy Project) – a statewide nonprofit legal organization that promotes access to justice for Texas women and children in need.
 Started in 1982 as a legal hotline, the agency has evolved as an expert on legal issues affecting survivors of domestic violence and sexual assault, and now provides a range of services that promote the use of legal protections to end violence against women, Austin, TX.
+Read Blog.

 Texas Association Against Sexual Assault (English and Español) – committed to ending sexual violence in Texas through education, prevention, and advocacy.
 In the meantime, we desire to support survivors on their paths to hope, healing and justice.
 TAASA is the voice of the sexual assault movement in Texas.
 We are a unifying force bringing together parties involved in and affected by sexual assault as a catalyst for change, Austin, TX.